james-hughes1/sim_denoising/README.md

 ## Description

-This repository contains software that implements Li et al.'s "two-step denoising" method for improving the signal-to-noise ratio of structured illumination microscopy image reconstructions.
+This repository contains software that implements Li et al.'s "two-step denoising" method for improving the signal-to-noise ratio of structured illumination microscopy image reconstructions [[1]](#key_paper).

 The goal of this project is to:
 1. provide a modular, documented, open-source version of the full data processing pipeline required to implement this method, and
-2. apply the method to different datasets in order to investigate the reproducibility of the claims of the original research [[1]](#key_paper).
+2. apply the method to different datasets in order to investigate the reproducibility of the claims of the original research.

 As such, the repository contains:
 - `src/`; source code that implements the method, including extra tools to build synthetic datasets and analyse the models,